HadesButGithub/not-a-piracy-guide/README.md

 * ProtonVPN: https://protonvpn.com/support/bittorrent-vpn/

 Wherever possible, you should be binding your torrent client to the VPN.
 You should also perform an IP leak check through [IPLeak](https://ipleak.net).
 You can find a guide on how to do this [here](https://www.reddit.com/r/VPNTorrents/comments/7saz0b/how_to_make_sure_your_ip_doesnt_leak_when_you/).
 After checking that the IP shown in the browser after enabling torrent leak detection matches with the IP shown in the VPN client, you should be 99.99% safe.

+Using these guides and binding your client usually falls under Slightly Annoying for time and None for commitment.

 ## DDL Clients
 Downloading large files in your browser can be a hassle, so you can use one of these to make it better.